GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the capabilities that are supported by the system?
-* What are the external physical entities the system interacts with in the respective context?
-* What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What are the scenarios a system function is utilized in?
 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What services are expected from external entities?
+* Where and what are the geographical and physical locations of the intended or proposed elements of the solution?
+* Which are the external physical entities the system interacts with in the given context?
 * Who are the (Major) Stakeholders involved in the intended solution?
 # System Architect
 Definition - System Architect: